Snareclaw/TicTacToe/README.md

 # Summary

 This project is a simple Tic Tac Toe game for two players, written using HTML/CSS and Javascript, and built on the Ruby on Rails framework.
+Play now at http://calm-atoll-9489.herokuapp.com/

 # Table of Contents